 We are not profitable and have incurred losses in each period since our inception.
-As of September 30, 2018, we had an accumulated deficit of \$180.5 million.
-For the nine months ended September 30, 2018, we reported a net loss of \$17.3 million.
-For the years ended December 31, 2017 and 2016, we reported a net loss of \$26.6 million and \$24.3 million, respectively.
+As of June 30, 2019 and December 31, 2018, we had an accumulated deficit of \$197.6 million and \$186.9 million, respectively.
+We reported a net loss of \$10.7 million and \$11.2 million for the six months ended June 30, 2019 and 2018, respectively.
 We expect to continue to operate at a net loss as we continue our research and development efforts, continue to conduct clinical trials and develop manufacturing, sales, marketing and distribution capabilities.
 There can be no assurance that the products under development by us will be approved for sale in the United States or elsewhere.
 Furthermore, there can be no assurance that if such products are approved they will be successfully commercialized, which would have an adverse effect on our business prospects, financial condition and results of operation.